sameem97/python-analysis-project/README.md

 ## Project Overview

-This project is designed to analyze housing data in London.
-It includes data processing, analysis, and visualization to extract meaningful insights from the dataset provided.
+This project is designed to analyse housing data in London.
+It includes data processing, analysis, and visualisation to extract meaningful insights from the dataset provided.

 ## Project Structure